 We suggest that you should expect to study for roughly 4 to 6 hours per day.
 Some days it might be a couple of hours, other days it might be 10.
 This leaves plenty of time each day to socialise, exercise, read, write, explore, or whatever else it is that you choose to do!

 5 hours per day on a 4 week program translates to 140 hours, which is plenty of time to achieve something significant academically!
 Often, people complete whatever they intended on studying before the end of the program.
 So it might be a good idea to line up some extra projects or courses that perhaps are less important to you, but you could add to your schedule should you find yourself accomplishing your main goals early.

-If you want to know what a typical day looks like on an Edumadic program, you can read the weekly newsletters from our last program which including a "Day in the Life" feature where we follow round an different Edumad for a day each week.
-They'll give you a great insight into life on one of our programs.
+If you want to know what a typical day looks like on an Edumadic program, you can read the "Day in the Life" features on our blog.
+They're written by our Edumads and give a great insight into what a typical day looks like in a location.

 A few reasons:

 Firstly, we want to make sure your expectations of what the program will be, are in line with reality.
 If you want to backpack around the world and are just looking for a group to do it with, we're not really for you.
 Edumadic programs are specifically tailored to allow you to pursue an educational goal (or something equivalent) while traveling.
 If you're not too fussed about the education, then you're better off travelling with a different company, or backpacking solo.